laravel/docs/logging.md

 php artisan pail
 ```

-To increase the verbosity of the output, avoiding truncation (…), use the `-v` option:
+To increase the verbosity of the output and avoid truncation (…), use the `-v` option:

 ```bash
 php artisan pail -v